 Taling Chan is famous for its fresh selection of roasted seafood.
 If you show up on Saturday morning, you will see a bunch of tables filled with people devouring crab legs, huge roasted prawns and the all famous roasted snake head fish.

 Khlong Lat Mayom is one of three floating market that are located less than 20 kilometers from Bangkok.
 To come here, visitors can catch a taxi from Wongwian Yai (last station Silom Line route).
 Although Khlong Lat Mayom Floating Market is not as large as Damnoen Saduak or crowded as Amphawa, it brings the appeal and authenticity of rural market.
 And maybe you are the only foreigners walking around here.
 You can spend a few hours here and then visit the biggest floating market – Taling Chan floating market which is only a few kilometers.

 Khlong Lat Mayom Floating Market is like a garden oasis, full of green trees, cool shade, and it is in a much more relaxed environment than the two mentioned above.
 Though there are plenty of shops and countless options for food, the market remains calm and low-key.
 It is a great place to unwind, and partake in a lovely meal on the edge of the canal.

 Bang Nam Pheung is close to Bangkok, only about 20 kilometers on the “green lung” of Bangkok.
 There are only just enough boats for it to be called a floating market, but this is certainly no tourist trap and it is lovely to wander among the locals sampling some delicious Thai food and buying local handmade crafts.
 The shade of trees and the mangrove offers a pleasant break from the humidity.

-A floating market, although touristy, is a wonderful first-time experience to have.
+Exploring the floating markets in Thailand is deifinitely a wonderful first-time experience to have.
 Make sure however that you have a hat, some sensible shoes, water and of course plenty of baht to barter for your handicrafts.